-The other information comprises the information included in the Annual Report, the Statement of Finance Director's Responsibilities, the Statement on Internal Controls and the Grant Assurance Statement.
+The other information comprises the information included in the Annual Report, other than the financial statements and our auditor's report thereon.
 The Board Members are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.